xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 After the test suite execution, to view your test reports, in the **Test Explorer** panel, right-click at **Test Report > Open containing folder**.
 In the report, you can view:
   -  The final status of your test and test steps.
-  -  The mapped data file of each test iteration (test case + data row).
+  -  The mapped data file of each test iteration.

   <img src="url" width="70%" alt="Reports">